-Notes to the unaudited condensed consolidated interim financial statements (Expressed in Canadian dollars)
+Notes to the unaudited condensed consolidated interim financial statements (Expressed in Canadian dollars, except number of shares and per share amounts)

 - (a) Papua New Guinea (continued) - (ii) Licenses (continued)

 PRL 13

 Effective June 2014, the Company was granted a three year extension for PRL 13.
 This extension carried with it a commitment to acquire 10km of seismic in each of the first two years of the extension carrying a value of US\$2.8 million.
 Prior to the granting of the extension, the Company acquired approximately 20km of seismic on PRL 13.
 All work commitments have been fulfilled.
 The extension also carried with it a commitment to acquire further seismic or drill a well by the end of the third year with a minimum gross expenditure of US\$31 million that has not been met and must be completed by June 2017.